 The financial statements are prepared on a fair value basis for derivative financial instruments, financial assets and liabilities held for trading, and available-for-sale assets, except those for which a reliable measure of fair value is not available.
 Other financial assets and liabilities and non-financial assets and liabilities are stated at amortised cost or historical cost convention.

 The present financial statements of the Bank are not consolidated.
+These individual financial statements form an integral part of the consolidated financial statements.

 2. Significant accounting policies

 (a) Income recognition